casualcoder2501/FFBid-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 This project is underconstruction and available to the public for education purposes and example code only.
+FFBid-App uses a MEAN stack and uses a proxy to make requests to the attached server application.

+Please see development branch for current version.

 Happy coding!

 ## Development server